. . . forming an equilateral triangle . . . with the endpost, wire and ground is the simplest,

 Good anchorage of endposts for vertical axe, tatura trellis and super spindle is critical to the

-•Many methods are used, but the concept of forming an equilateral triangle (60oangles at each
+• Many methods are used, but the concept of forming an equilateral triangle (60

 corner with all sides the same length) with the endpost, wire and ground is the simplest,